uniVocity/envlp-cardano-wallet/README.md

 these are meant to be used internally by a nicer-to use programming API which is being built here.

+The `cardano-wallet` backend built by IOG was not designed to be exposed as a public web service.
+The use case for it is close to 1 server <-> 1 client (or a few clients).
+If should be fine for utility APIs such as listing stake pools, epoch information, among other things.
+Don't try creating and managing wallets if it's not running locally.

 ## Installation

 We are releasing new snapshots to maven central whenever there's any relevant